Auto-Mapping Enums

 Use the @EnumValue

-annotation on enum properties to specify the actual value stored in the database.
+annotation on the enum field to specify the actual value stored in the database.
 Supports any field in the enum class, such as ordinal or code.

-@EnumValue // Marks the value stored in the database as 'code' private final int code; // Other properties...}
+@EnumValue // Marks the code as the value stored in the database private final int code; // Other properties...}

 Method 2: Interface Implementation